Ministry-of-Silly-Scripts/codewars-js-isAnagram/NOTES.md

-it should return false for inputs 'ab' and 'ac' ✅ it should return true for inputs 'ab' and 'ba' ✅ it should return true for inputs 'Buckethead' and 'DeathCubeK' ✅
+it should return false for inputs 'ab' and 'ac' ✅ it should return true for inputs 'ab' and 'ba' ✅ it should return true for inputs 'Buckethead' and 'DeathCubeK' ✅ refactor ✅ test new function lowerCaseAndSort:
+    - it should return 'abcdeehktu' for input 'Buckethead' ✅